To-phoenix-zhw/AlphaPharm/README.md

 Thanks to the above design, AlphaPharm significantly outperforms all the current active learning and few-shot learning methods.
 It should be noted that AlphaPharm astoundingly singled out a drug candidate, AA-35, with the most potent analgesic activity, from a pool of 51 compounds in just six trials.
 These findings validate proof-of-concept and highlight the promise of AlphaPharm as a powerful AI-driven computational tool for drug discovery.
 <img src="./figure/Figure1.svg">

 ## <a name="obutton"></a>The testing of AlphaPharm
+First, you need simply accomplish two steps to loading the data.

+1. Download the dataset archive `data.zip` from [this link](https://drive.google.com/drive/folders/1mPZCfQl5gKSgLEwnwMkyjgDidJaTbXgg?usp=share_link).
+2. Extract the ZIP archive using the command: `unzip data.zip`.

+Then, you can test the AlphaPharm model.

 As soon as you execute `bash run.sh`, the testing process will be started, performing the molecule identification process for certain properties with the trained AlphaPharm model.
-You will get the performance at the bottom of the log file (`results/output`) with the following formats:
+You will get the performance at the bottom of a log file with the following formats:

 >********Statistic Performance********
 >